-Like in inversion and negation contexts (discussed in the previous subsection), do-support in ellipsis is a consequence of a strong V, which, as we proposed, can require certain amount of integrity of its head chain.
-In English and in Monnese, V^ requires adjacency within the chain, triggering Chain Splitting when violated.
-We argue that V^ has a similar effect on its head chain when it is elided.
+As in negation/verum focus and inversion contexts (discussed in the previous subsections), do-support in ellipsis is a consequence of a strong V, which, as we proposed, can require certain amount of integrity of its head chain.
+In English and in Monnese, V\ requires structural adjacency within the chain, triggering Split-by-intervention when violated.
+We argue that chain integrity is similarly disrupted when $V^$ is elided.
 We illustrate this account with derivations of do-support VPE in English and of VVPE in Polish.
 We then move on to an interesting interaction of VPE and do-support in Mainland Scandinavian, which supports the view that do-support is a direct consequence of strength (specifically of a strong V), rather than a correlate of downward head displacement.

-Let us start with VVPE, which involves upward head displacement of V to some head outside of the ellipsis site, for example T.31 We assume that ellipsis is not strictly speaking structure deletion but rather non-pronunciation (i.a.
-Wilder 1997, Bartos 2000, Merchant 2001, Kornfeld and Saab 2004, Murguia 2004), and we formalize it as assignment of a [-P] feature to the elided constituent. [-P] is a feature relevant at PF that renders its host invisible to spellout rules, including Vocabulary Insertion and Head Chain Pronunciation.
-In the case of VPE, [-P] is assigned to VP and all nodes it dominates down to its syntactic terminals, whose M-values are therefore not subject to Vocabulary Insertion.32 In a configuration like (63), where V and T are related by GenHM and V is made invisible at PF by ellipsis, the shared M-valued must be pronounced in T, the only position in that chain visible to Head Chain Pronunciation.
+Let us start with VVPE, which involves upward displacement of V to some head outside of the ellipsis site, for example T. We assume that ellipsis is not strictly speaking structure deletion but rather non-pronunciation (i.a.
+Wilder 1997, Bartos 2000, Merchant 2001, Kornfeld and Saab 2004, Murguia 2004), and, like the non-pronunciation of lower copies of movement, we formalize it as assignment of [-P].
+Specifically, ellipsis is syntactic assignment of [-P] to the elided constituent and all nodes it dominates down to its syntactic terminals, whose M-values are therefore not subject to Vocabulary Insertion.
+Given these assumptions, VVPE is derived in a configuration in which V is weak as follows: